phpmyadmin/phpmyadmin/faq.rst

 There exist several workarounds if your upload is too big or your hosting provider is unwilling to change the settings:

-* Look at the  feature.
+* Look at the :config:option:`$cfg['UploadDir']` feature.
 This allows one to upload a file to the server via scp, ftp, or your favorite file transfer method.
 PhpMyAdmin is then able to import the files from the temporary directory.
-More information is available in the  of this document.
+More information is available in the :ref:`config`  of this document.
 * Using a utility (such as `BigDump
   <http://www.ozerov.de/bigdump.php>`_) to split the files before
   uploading.
 We cannot support this or any third party applications, but